utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/discussing-your-work.md

     url: "https://www.youtube.com/watch?v=fkYiyCj43uk&list=PLM-7VG-sgbtC5tNXxd28cmePSa9BYwqeU&index=6"
 ---

-You can leave comments on APIs, collections, and requests in Postman.
-When you have questions or feedback for your teammates, you can notify them by tagging them in your comments.
+You can add comments to APIs, collections, and requests in Postman.
+If you have questions or feedback, you can notify your teammates by tagging them in your comments.

 ## Contents